Measures#

 General environmental administration and management

-• administration, management and support to environmental protection decisions;
+• regulation by the government • the administration, management and support to decisions regarding environmental protection by government and non-government bodies.

 • preparation of declarations or requests for permission;